sagrawalx/sagrawalx.github.io/teaching/sp20-b6_ma117/labsols/index.md

 4. The plots do provide evidence that female heights are nearly normal.

-5. Female weights seem less normally distributed.
+5. Female weights seem less normally distributed than heights.

 	![](4-e5.png)